 Our plane banks left after a bout of turbulence and the flight attendant stumbles.
 She is curled against the wall, and I see her black underwear exposed.
 Her left foot shoeless.
 She sees me, and we lock eyes.
 Our eyes entwined together, sunken into the realm of how we might meet again in our next life.

 I see Patrick as a baby, holding him.
-My six-foot three son, now almost a man.
-My life does not flash in front of me, but fragments of it jut out, like a spurt of air hitting a candle flame when one walks past it.
+My six-foot-one son almost a grown man.
+Weird that my life does not flash in front of me, but fragments of light, maybe the tiny lights in the compartment above, jut out as if spurts of air hitting a candle flame when one walks past it.

 A hard jolt bounces the plane as we land on the runway.
 We would learn later that part of the metal on the right wing had broken off.
 The captain and co-pilot were congratulated nationally for their calm nerves and smooth landing of the plane.
 I text Carolyn that I’m okay, but tired.